l7mp/stunner/examples/simple-tunnel/README.md

 ### Run the benchmark

-We will need to learn the ClusterIP assigned by Kubernetes to the `iperf-server` service: this will be the peer address to which `turncat` will try to relay the iperf test traffic via STUNner.
+We will need to learn the ClusterIP assigned by Kubernetes to the `iperf-server` service: this will be the peer address to which `turncat` will ask STUNner to relay the iperf test traffic.
 ``` console
 export IPERF_ADDR=$(kubectl get svc iperf-server -o jsonpath="{.spec.clusterIP}")
 ```

 Next, set up `turncat` to listen on `UDP:127.0.0.1:5000` and tunnel connections from this listener via the STUNner STUN/TURN listener `udp-listener` to the iperf server.
-Again, `turncat` will [parse the running STUNner configuration](/cmd/turncat) from Kubernetes and set the authentication credentials and STUN/TURN server address/port accordingly.
+Luckily, `turncat` is clever enough to [parse the running STUNner configuration](/cmd/turncat) from Kubernetes and set the STUN/TURN server public address/port and the authentication credentials accordingly.
 ``` console
 ./turncat --log=all:INFO udp://127.0.0.1:5000 k8s://stunner/stunnerd-config:udp-listener \
      udp://$IPERF_ADDR:5001